Wittmaxi/maxos/kernel/rmode/README.md

 --
 CX = number to print

-requires sign bit in bit 16, requires 2s complement
+requires sign bit in bit 1/16, requires 2s complement

+`DPT_newLine` prints a new line
+--